Virtual machines using VirtualBox

 cat /proc/meminfo | grep MemTotal

-What number do you see?
+What is the output of that command?
 What should be the effect on the VM’s performance?

 You should see 2014504 kB.
 Performance should increase, especially when applications are loading a lot of data into memory.
 Web browsers are especially heavy memory users.